MassiveArachnid/Emotion-Reflection-Network/README.md

 # Emotion-Reflection-Network
 A unique architecture for a neural network, with the primary changes being real-time self reflection and a unique way of training.
+Emotion Reflection network, which offers unique advantages because of the fact that the ai redirects its own outputs into a 'self reflection network' and the ai information is trained using emotions that directly influence weight modification, among other unique features.
+The AI is designed to be capable of more creative problem solving and giving unique answers to problems, in addition to feeling truly alive and organic to interact with